foadmoradi/VAD-Algorithm-Speech-Signal-Cleaning/README.md

 # VAD-Algorithm-Speech-Signal-Cleaning
 VAD is accurate and efficient algorithm for cleaning background noise in speech signals.
 Here, you find a detailed implementation of the algorithm.

 🚀 Just launched a powerful speech enhancement tool from my freelancing work in speech signal processing!
 This Python implementation cleans noisy recordings using spectral subtraction + voice activity detection (VAD).
-Open-source on GitHub:
-👉 [GitHub Link]

 🔧 Installation Note:
-bash

-pip install soundfile sounddevice
+To load sound and play denoised speech signal you use soundfile and sounddevice paxckages.
+Don't forget to install them: bash pip install soundfile sounddevice

-# If you get "OSError: PortAudio library not found":
-sudo apt install portaudio19-dev  # Ubuntu/Debian
+If you get "OSError: PortAudio library not found": bash sudo apt install portaudio19-dev  # Ubuntu/Debian

 🔍 How it works: